ChicoBitcoinJoe/community/notes.md

 ## Critical ##
 - General
-    - Metamask loading late
+    - Metamask loading late occasionally
-        - only on slow internet connections?
     - all lists need to be sorted properly

 - Vote Contract